Based on our stats, here is what generally is, and is not possible with the NDV treatments for canine distemper.

 But why doesn’t every vet use this treatment?

 Because this is not taught in veterinary schools, and it is not yet published in a veterinary journal.
 It has not yet been accepted by the veterinary community.
 But that doesn’t mean it is not valid.
 We believe this is a previously unknown ally in our battle against disease.
 And it was discovered by accident, by a simple veterinarian in a California desert community, not at a major research facility or university.
-In 1970, Dr. Sears tried to present his discovery to a veterinary conference in Las Vegas, but he was told to “sit down, that’s impossible.”
+In the 1970s, Dr. Sears tried to present his discovery to a veterinary conference in Las Vegas, but he was told to “sit down, that’s impossible.”
 So, he sat down and then spent years quietly saving hundreds of dogs from this disease.
 His work drew no attention until it was published on a Web site in 2000, and it has only been in the past couple of years since his retirement that other vets have quietly picked up his work.
 We understand the reluctance of vets to try these treatments.
 They have not yet been proven or published yet.
 But we are gathering statistics on their effectiveness.
 It will be a long road before these treatments attain publication and acceptance.
 But we are working toward that goal.
 We have faith that this will happen eventually.

 But this is so wonderful.
 It’s a miracle cure, isn’t it?